TankaJahari/cyclistic.charliesun/README.md

 ## Top three recommendations:

-**1. Get casual users to think Cyclistic for more than just recreation/leisure.
-Our data shows that some casual users likely already use Cyclistic to get home from work.
-Get casual users to think about using Cyclistic for commuting more.**
+### 1. Get casual users to think about Cyclistic for more than just recreation/leisure.
+Our data shows that many casual users likely already use Cyclistic to get home from work.
+Get casual users to think about using Cyclistic for commuting more.

- - Casual users showed a higher usage rate of electric bikes.
-Cyclistic’s electric bikes are a great option for users wanting to fit in some exercise on the way to work but not exert too much energy.
+ - Market Cyclistic's electric bikes, especially as a morning commute option.
+The data for casual users showed that they many may already using Cyclistic to commute *after* work, but not to work in the morning.
+This could be for many reasons, but a couple guesses are that they are in a hurry to get to work, or they don't want to show up sweaty and out of breath in their business attire.
+Since casual users showed a high usage rate of electric bikes, we could specifically market using electric bikes to get to work.
+Electric bikes are a great option for users wanting to fit in some exercise on the way to work but not exert too much energy.

  - Use referral incentives.
-Since many annual users are using Cyclistic to commute, they may have colleagues who have used Cyclistic casually, that they could recommend Cyclistic to.
+Since many annual users are using Cyclistic to commute, they may have colleagues who have used Cyclistic casually in the past, that they could recommend Cyclistic to as a commuting option.
 For example, a free half year for both users if the new user signs up for an annual membership.

- - Advertise Cyclistic stations near train stations/bus stops that a casual user might frequent
+ - Increase awareness of Cyclistic stations near train stations/bus stops that casuals users frequent.

-**2. Increase marketing spending for lake shore and other popular tourist locations in Chicago as well as less-known station locations.**
+### 2. Increase marketing spending for lake shore and other popular tourist locations in Chicago as well as less-known station locations.

  - If a casual user is using a parking app in a busy or “difficult to drive” location, advertise nearby Cyclistic stations so they may think “hmm, next time, I could just use Cyclistic and bike from/to here”.

  - Utilize ads on various digital channels (search engines, social media platforms) to advertise Cyclistic stations when users are searching for or browsing Chicago’s tourist locations, restaurants, etc.

-**3. Increase marketing spending during the weekend days.**
+### 3. Increase marketing spending during the weekend days.

  - One of the biggest differences in the data of the two user types was the amount of rides that were on the weekend days.
-Since casual users are using Cyclistic more on these days, there is likely value to gain from focusing on digitally marketing during the weekends
+Since casual users are using Cyclistic more on these days, there is likely value to gain from focusing on marketing to them during the weekends.

 --#Comments: